AiondaDotCom/trashmail-addon/README.md

-# trashmail-firefox-addon
+# trashmail-addon
-TrashMail.com Firefox Add-On
+TrashMail.com Browser Add-Ons using Web extension technology.
+Currently Firefox and Chrome are supported.